wmmihaa/Introduction-to-Node.js/README.md

 All HOL material is found in the [documentation](documentation) folder.

 The course material is free for individual use as defined in the [license](License).
-Please note that the license does not cover trainer led session.
+Please note that the license does not cover trainer led sessions.

 For trainer led sessions in Sweden, please contact [**AddSkills/Cornerstone**](http://www.cornerstone.se/).
 For other regions please contact [**XLENT Integration & Services**] (https://www.xlent.se/expertis/it-konsulttjanster-och-ataganden/integration/)